 Learn how to blanket stitch in crochet today with this free crochet tutorial and bonus blanket pattern!
-This blanket crochet stitch is fun, quick and easy to learn.
+This crochet blanket using the blanket stitch is fun, quick, and easy to learn.
 You can even crochet a blanket stitch baby blanket too once you master this simple stitch!
-Promise!